 Getting around Brussels

 The first option is using public transportation.
-The tram system is one of the biggest globally, so you can cover more considerable distances by using it.
-A one-way ticket is valid for one hour and during that time, you can change the means of transport: metro, bus or tram.
+The tram system is one of the biggest in the world, so you can cover more considerable distances by using it.
+A one-way ticket is valid for one hour, and during that time, you can change the means of transport: metro, bus, or tram.
+BOOK YOUR BRUSSELS CARD HERE

+Renting a car is another option to discover the capital of Belgium.
+I would suggest doing that if you plan to explore on your own and not opt for organized tours, walking, or public transportation.
 The city’s main attractions are close to one other, so exploring on foot shouldn’t be an issue for one day in Brussels.
 Start with a short walk through Parc de Brussels, go inside the gorgeous St. Michael and St. Gudula Cathedral, stroll the streets, have a coffee, and taste a Belgian Waffle at Manneken Pis.
+But renting a car would be the best decision if you only have one day in Brussels and want to discover places like Atomium, Autoworld or Mini Europe.

-I’m a big fan of e-scooter, and whenever I have a chance, I use them on my travels.
-We found two e-scooters parked near the hotel this time, so we rented them and headed to the main attractions.
-We only exploited them for reaching different places, and we walked most of our one day in Brussels.
+We are big fans of e-scooters, and whenever we have a chance, we use them on our travels.
+To our surprise, we found two e-scooters parked near the hotel this time, so we rented them and headed to the main attractions.
+We only exploited them to reach different places, and we walked most of our one day in Brussels.

 Parc de Brussels